vinay87/nodemcu_relaycontrol/README.md

-# NodeMCU Relay Control
+# Vial

-Micropython script to work as a http server to control nodemcu pins.
+A micropython web server targetting the NodeMCU/esp8266 chips.

 ESP8266 doesn't come with a web framework.
 So I had to repurpose the http_webserver example script to control the GPIO pins.